lenickbeard/LeNewMemeNiceMayMayManCoin/REVIVAL_MANIFESTO.md

 It’s backed by the world’s most popular meme: Le New Meme Nice Maymay Man!
 That’s right everyone, this will soon be the world’s most hilarious cryptocurrency.
 Better meme up!

 **Contract Address:** `DnutZjgbnLqj4gYEhphuxajJn1gC6W2rL9CX7fmLpump`

+This currency is so innovative, you’ll think we’ve redone virtual currencies completely from the ground up.
+Which we have!
+You won’t believe it until you see it.